 A student in good standing may work intensively in areas of special interest under the Directed Study plan.
 A Directed Study is appropriate when, under the guidance of a faculty member, a student wants to explore a subject more fully than is possible in a regular course or to study a subject not covered in the regular curriculum.
 A Directed Study should not normally duplicate a course that is regularly offered.
 Directed Studies are normally taken for 3 or 4 credits.
-A one-semester Directed Study is limited to a maximum of 4 credit hours.
-Note: Directed Studies may not be used to fulfill General Education requirements.
+A one-semester Directed Studies may not be used to fulfill General Education requirements.